In 2005 a friend convinced me to run a 5k race.

 Despite not doing much running since my last 5k in 1999, I was confident I hadn’t lost much speed during my six year running hiatus.

 A short time later something didn’t feel right.
 My legs started to fatigue.
 My lungs gasped for air.
-My sides began having cramps.
+My sides had cramps.
 What started as a dead sprint had deteriorated into a sluggish jog.

 Like a middle-school student running the mile in PE, I made the classic mistake of going out way too fast.
 The more people who passed me, the more frustrated I became.

 Eventually I crossed the finish line in 25 minutes.
 Although not terrible, this time was nowhere close to the marks I posted six years prior.

 A few days later after the disappointment wore off I committed to running the same race the following year.
 By adequately preparing for the event, my goal was to post a time that more accurately reflected my running ability.